gradosphera/acton/docs/your-first-integration-test-in-tolk.md

 ## 3. Testing Contract Deployment

-First, we need to deploy our Counter contract in order to interact with it:
+First, we need to deploy our Counter contract in order to interact with it.
+But first let's create initial code for the contract.

 ```tolk
 import "types"